-- RAW Data: the raw interferograms of the science target from the LINC-NIRVANA instrument. - SKY: sky images. - Flat: the flatfield map for compensating the pixel gain. - Bad Pix Map: a map where all defective pixels are marked as bad pixels. - Calibrated Data: the calibrated interferograms (without instrument effects). - Preprocessed data: the preprocessed interferograms (without observational effects). - Target: the extracted target. - PSF: the extracted psf. - Ref PSF: the reference psf (23m). - REC: the reconstruction (not convolved). - REC Convolved: the convolved (23m psf) reconstructed object.
+- RAW Data: the raw interferograms of the science target from the LINC-NIRVANA instrument. - SKY: sky images. - Flat: the flatfield map for compensating the pixel gain. - Bad Pix Map: a map in which all defective pixels are marked as bad pixels. - Calibrated Data: the calibrated interferograms (without instrument effects). - Preprocessed data: the preprocessed interferograms (without observational effects). - Target: the extracted target. - Ref PSF: the reference psf (23m). - PSF: the extracted psf. - RefImg: the convolved reference image for calculating the image error (used for the tests). - REC: the reconstruction (not convolved). - REC Convolved: the convolved (23m psf) reconstructed object. - LOG: the file with logging information.